mitodl/mitx-grading-library/docs/list_grader.md

         ['dog', 2],
         ['tiger', 3]
     ],
-    subgrader=ListGrader(
+    subgraders=ListGrader(
-        subgrader=[StringGrader(), NumericalGrader()]
+        subgraders=[StringGrader(), NumericalGrader()]
     ),
     grouping=[1, 1, 2, 2, 3, 3]
 )
 ```

 In this case, the next level of grader is receiving multiple inputs, and so itself needs to be a ListGrader.
 The grouping key specifies which group each input belongs to.
 In this case, answers 1 and 2 will be combined into a list and fed to the subgrader as group 1, as will 3 and 4 as group 2, and 5 and 6 as group 3.
-The subgrader will then receive a list of two inputs, and each of the items in the answers.
+The subgraders will then receive a list of two inputs, and each of the items in the answers.
 Because this is an unordered list, the `ListGrader` will try every possible combination and choose the optimal one.

 The grouping keys must be integers starting at 1 and increasing.
 If you have N groups, then all numbers from 1 to N must be present in the grouping, but they need not be in monotonic order.
 So for example, [1, 2, 1, 2] is a valid grouping.
 For unordered lists, the groupings must each have the same number of elements.